veermshah/QuantumLoans/README.md

 2. pip install -r requirements.txt
 3. python app.py

-### This takes care of everything, the backend makes the nececsary calls to the solidity smart contracts
+### This takes care of everything, the backend makes the necessary calls to the solidity smart contracts

 Overcollateralized crypto loans allow you to access liquidity 💧 without parting with your valuable crypto assets.
 By depositing more collateral than the loan amount, you can borrow stablecoins or other cryptocurrencies safely and efficiently. 🛡️